A4dnane/Jihawi-countdown/README.md

-a countdown for a the Jihawi's date
+a countdown for my finals 2025